 If you are listed on your child’s birth certificate as the father that may not be enough to establish that you have legal custody or visitation rights.
 Only a court can give custody and visitation rights to an unmarried father.

 In Florida, a paternity case is similar to a divorce case without property or alimony issues.
 Unmarried parents deal with the same child custody, visitation and child support issues as married parents who divorce do.
 If paternity is disputed in Florida, it will be determined by a DNA test.

 Call now to schedule a free consultation to discuss your child custody and visitation concerns

 You can schedule a free 30-minute consultation with our office to discuss your child custody and visitation concerns.
 Our attorney can explain paternity and visitation rights with you.
-Located in Largo, Florida, the Law Office of Christina L. Sandvoss, P.A serves Pinellas, Hillsborough and Manatee counties, including Clearwater, Tampa and Bradenton.
+Located in St. Petersburg, Florida, the Law Office of Christina L. Sandvoss, P.A serves Pinellas, Hillsborough and Manatee counties, including Clearwater, Tampa and Bradenton.
 Our office is easy to get to and offers ample parking.
 Call us now at 727-201-0158 or contact us to schedule a convenient time for you to meet.